EyeSift

 The Regulatory Dimension: EU AI Act and ESL Bias

-For institutions in EU jurisdictions, deploying AI detection against student work without demographic bias documentation, without human oversight protocols, and without transparent disclosure is not merely an ethical problem after August 2026 — it is a legal one.
-Institutions in non-EU jurisdictions may face similar expectations as the Act shapes global best practices, as GDPR has done for data protection.
+For institutions in EU jurisdictions, deploying AI detection against student work without demographic bias documentation, without human oversight protocols, and without transparent disclosure is moving from an ethical risk toward a regulated-system risk.
+Institutions in non-EU jurisdictions may face similar expectations as the Act shapes global best practices, as GDPR did for data protection.
 Our AI regulation compliance guide covers how institutions should structure their AI detection governance frameworks.

 What Can ESL Writers Do If Flagged?